+Coring of Unit II began at 150.00 m CSF at the top of Section 315-C0002D-16H-1.
+There is a significant gap in coring between 203.52 m CSF and the first core from Hole C0002B at 479.40 m CSF.
+The lower unit boundary is placed at 834.00 m CSF, based on the occurrence of silty beds with plane-parallel laminae.
+During LWD data interpretation, the equivalent contact between logging Units II and III was placed at 830.4 m LSF.
 The dominant lithology of Unit II is greenish gray to grayish green mud (silty clay to clayey silt).
 Secondary lithologies include thin interbeds and irregular patches of sand, sandy silt, silt, and rare volcanic ash.
-The mud is locally structureless but more commonly shows plane-parallel laminae and incipient fissility.
+Mud is locally structureless but more commonly shows plane-parallel laminae and incipient fissility.
 Orientation of this fabric is horizontal to gently inclined.
 Dark gray silt, sandy silt, and silty sand are the characteristic interbeds of Unit II.
 These beds are typically <5 cm thick and display sharp bases, faint plane-parallel laminae, normal size grading, and diffuse tops.
 Such features are typical of fine-grained turbidites.
+The facies character of Unit II is typical of a basin-plain type environment.

-The boundary between Units II and III is defined by a shift in lithofacies from turbidites above to condensed mudstone below at 830.4 m LSF (Kinoshita et al., 2008).
-The 2008).
+The boundary between Units II and III is defined by a shift in lithofacies from turbidites above to condensed mudstone below at 834.00 m CSF.
 The dominant lithology of Unit III is greenish gray, gray, and gray-brown mudstone.
 Mud texture is finer grained than equivalent deposits in Unit II, and bioturbation is more widespread and diverse.
 Secondary lithologies are limited to sparse beds and irregular lenses of volcanic ash.
 Locally, sharp-topped zones with glauconite grains suggesting erosion and reworking of compacted and/or cemented clay-rich sediment were observed.
+The base of logging Unit III occurs at 935.6 m LSF.
+Fine-tuning of the biostratigraphy will be needed to pinpoint the position and duration of the hiatus.
+Our provisional pick is 921.73 m CSF, where a sharp color change signals a shift in carbonate and nannofossil abundance.

 The boundary between Units III and IV, an unconformity between the forearc basin and the accretionary prism, is defined by a change in structural style and a shift in lithofacies from a condensed mudstone section above to interbeds of mudstone, siltstone, and sandstone below.
-As defined by log character, the unit boundary is positioned at a depth of 935.6 m LSF.
 The dominant lithology of Unit IV is gray to greenish gray and dark gray mudstone.
 The mudstone contains local wavy laminae or bands, as defined by darker green color and higher clay content.
 Thin layers of siltstone are rare.
 Sandstone also occurs locally, and in some cases the sand is cemented by calcium carbonate.